 Boulder County Audubon Society

 BCAS offers monthly nature programs, field trips, bird counts and other events around the county.
-Check www.boulderaudubon.org for details and the rest of the winter/spring schedule.
+Check boulderaudubon.org for more info about the events listed.

 Boulder County Parks & Open Space Programs

 Boulder County Parks & Open Space offers free nature programs, hikes and cultural-history events.
-See listing under Senior Events for Senior Hikes.
-Some events are listed below; find more at www.bouldercounty.org/openspace.
+Most events are online for the fall; check bouldercounty.org/openspace.